dinhdiep/MONOD2/README.md

 ## Important Notes

 MONOD2 is based on the idea described in Guo et al. 2017 Nature Genetics (doi:10.1038/ng.3805).
 However, we have made modifications from the original methods and codes that was originally hosted on the [Supplementary Website](http://genome-tech.ucsd.edu/public/MONOD_NG_TR44413).
-A copy of the original processed data, code, and supplementary tables are available here as well in the ng.3805 directory.
+A copy of the original processed data, code, and supplementary tables are available here in the ng.3805 directory.
 Some notable modifications are listed below:

 1. The original code for Figure 2 was not producing the correct values from the Figure.
 Note that there are two errors in Figure 2 as follows: the epipolymorphism for panel 4 should be 0.9375 (the published figure have 0.375 due to mis-editing), the MHL value for panel 5 should be 0.1167 (the published figure have a rounded up value of 0.1200).